gubik123/utrace/README.md

 platform-agnostic, async-friendly and low-overhead.
 The principle of operation of utrace was inspired by the fantastic [defmt logging library](https://defmt.ferrous-systems.com/).

 ## Usage
-Main user-facing APIs are the two procedural macros that can be used to insert instrumentation - the attribute [#\[trace\]](crate::trace) and the function-like [trace_here].
+Main user-facing APIs are two procedural macros that can be used to insert instrumentation - the attribute [#\[trace\]](crate::trace) and the function-like [trace_here].
 Possible usages are demonstrated in this snippet:

 ```ignore